Guidelines for Use of the CCIM Designation

 - Complaints must involve one or more Institute members as the Respondent and Complainant who have reason to believe unethical practice by an Institute member has occurred.

-- Statement must be typewritten and submitted on CCIM-PS Form 2 within 180 days after the relevant facts could have been known.
+- Statement must be typewritten and submitted on CCIM Institute Complaint Form within 180 days after the relevant facts could have been known.

 - Respondent receives the Complaint and is invited to provide a Response within 30 days